 Several world-renowned brands apply the OKR system nowadays.
-Among them: Google, LinkedIn, Spotify, Twitter, Walmart, and many others.
+Among them: are Google, LinkedIn, Spotify, Twitter, Walmart, and many others.
 The OKRs abbreviation stands for “Objectives and Key Results.”
-This is John Doerr, a successful venture capitalist, describing what aims to achieve and measure it.
+John Doerr, a successful venture capitalist, describes what aims to achieve and measures it.
 The formula looks like this:

 I will_(Objective)_ as measured by_(Key Results)_.

-The Objectives should be shortly and clearly defined, be motivating and challenging.
+The Objectives should be short and clearly defined, motivating and challenging.
 The Key Results need to be quantitative.
-These are measurable indicators of your progress towards the Objective completion.
-Notably, each Objective is supposed to have a set of 2-5 metrics.
+These are measurable indicators of your progress toward the Objective completion.
+Notably, each objective should have a set of 2-5 metrics.

 Objective: Increase the site’s conversion rate

 - Improve the SEO to get into the top 10 search results;

 - Boost the number of visitors by 10% per month;